Through Being Cool: Artwork

 Dan Sandshaw, the head of Equal Vision, said that there was a debate over the artwork for the album.
-Conley was unsure about what do with the artwork, and went along with Newman and Soloway's ideas.
+Conley was unsure about what to do with the artwork, and went along with Newman and Soloway's ideas.
 The cover artwork that was eventually chosen depicts the band as social outcasts, sitting on a couch during a high school party.
+From left to right on the couch of the album artwork are Ted Alexander, Chris Conley, Eben D'Amico, Bryan Newman, and David Soloway.
+Eben is shown biting his nails, while Chris stares blankly into space.
 The album booklet continues the outcast theme.
 Sandshaw felt that cover would give the wrong impression to hardcore fans, and Newman regretted it after the album was released.
 Conley said people told the band that they had sold out because the cover art featured their faces.
 The band, and Luke Hoverman, designed the concept with Frank Davidson providing the layout.
 The photographs were taken by Hoverman with assistance from Lenny Zimkus.
-The CD art features Gabe Saporta kissing a girl, while the back cover has actor James Ransone passed out on a couch.
+The CD art features Gabe Saporta kissing his college girlfriend, while the back cover has actor James Ransone passed out on a couch.